gangefors/docker-airdcpp-webclient/README.md

 HTTPS out of the box.
 But if you want to generate your own certificates here's how you do it.

-> NOTE The container must be running.
+> The container must be running.

     docker exec -it airdcpp openssl req \
         -subj "/C=US/ST=State/L=City/O=/CN=localhost" \